trimble-oss/website-modus.trimble.com/content/components/in-field/inputs/styles.md

 ### Behaviors

+- Always have a label next to the text field, either above, on the left side or login in the input.
+- Label text should always be visible.
+- Display the validation state clearly.
+The validation message will replace Helper Text.
+- Try to make Label text concise.
+Where it must be longer (due to language translation), the label text can wrap to a second line.
+Truncate label at end of second line if absolutely necessary.
+- Don't add validation text under helper text, as its appearance will shift content.
 - Form inputs that are in **Active** should have a 4dp border using our active color : {{< color-preview hex="#0C77BE" >}}. abled\*\* should be: {{< color-preview hexL="#ByB9C3" hexD="#019AEB" >}}.
 - Form inputs that are **invalid** should have a 4px border using our danger color: {{< color-preview hex="#da212c" >}}.
 - Form inputs that are **disabled** should be: {{< color-preview hexL="#ByB9C3" hexD="#6A6E79" >}} Stroke {{< color-preview hexD="#353A40" >}}